BlinkRez/blinkrez/doc/dns-design.rst

 The port is used directly for A/AAAA-based operations, or as a fallback for SRV-based operations.

-The (optional) data is used as part of establishing the socket connection.
+The (optional) initdata is used as part of establishing the socket connection.
 If provided, the transport sends this data as part of finalizing the connection.
 This can result in important optimizations for some transports, such as SCTP.

 The handle is returned by connect() to identify a pending connection operation, and used by cancel() to terminate that operation.
 This value is an opaque